Sunday, November 18, 2012

 1. Garlic

 Garlic contains numerous sulfur-containing compounds that activate the liver enzymes responsible for flushing out toxins from the body.
-This bulbous relative of the onion also contains allicin and selenium, two powerful nutrients proven to help protect the liver from toxic damage, and aid it in the detoxification process.
+This bulbous relative of the onion also contains allicin and selenium, two powerful nutrients proven to help protect the liver from toxic damage, and aid it in the detoxification process.2.
+Grapefruit

 Grapefruit is rich in natural vitamin C and antioxidants, two powerful liver cleansers.
 Like garlic, grapefruit contains compounds that boost the production of liver detoxification enzymes.
-It also contains a flavonoid compound known as naringenin that causes the liver to burn fat rather than store it.
+It also contains a flavonoid compound known as naringenin that causes the liver to burn fat rather than store it.3.
+Green Tea

 Green tea is loaded with catechins, a type of plant antioxidant that has been shown in studies to eliminate liver fat accumulation and promote proper liver function.
-This powerful herbal beverage also protects the liver against toxins that would otherwise accumulate and cause serious damage.
+This powerful herbal beverage also protects the liver against toxins that would otherwise accumulate and cause serious damage.4.
+Green Vegetables

 Rich in glutathione-producing compounds, avocados actively promote liver health by protecting it against toxic overload, and boosting its cleansing power.
-Some research has shown that eating one or two avocados a week for as little as 30 days can repair a damaged liver.
+Some research has shown that eating one or two avocados a week for as little as 30 days can repair a damaged liver.6.
+Walnuts

 Walnuts, which contain high levels of l-arginine, an amino acid, glutathione, and omega-3 fatty acids, also help detoxify the liver of disease-causing ammonia.
-Walnuts also help oxygenate the blood, and extracts from their hulls are often used in liver-cleansing formulas.
+Walnuts also help oxygenate the blood, and extracts from their hulls are often used in liver-cleansing formulas.7.
+Tumeric

 Wednesday, March 7, 2012